 The first thing students will notice about me in a lecture theatre, a seminar, a one-to-one meeting, or indeed when stood in a blizzard on a beach in Cumbria, is my passion and enthusiasm for human geography!
 I firmly believe that teaching is one of the most enjoyable aspects of academic work and that passing on this enthusiasm for human geography is a vital part of what I do.

-I am also involved in heavily in field course teaching and small group teaching.
+I am also involved in heavily in field course teaching (New York City & West Cumbria) and small group teaching.
 In 2015 I was awarded Associate Fellow status of the Higher Education Academy and am currently working toward achieving Senior Fellowship status.